rsksmart/devportal/docs/02-developers/04-quickstart/hardhat-ignition.md

 tags: [rsk, rootstock, hardhat Ignition, starter kit, mainnet, testnet, developers, hardhat, quick starts, dApps, smart contracts]
 ---

-This guide is designed to help you deploy smart contracts on the Rootstock blockchain, with a focus on using **Hardhat Ignition**.
+This guide provides a step-by-step approach to deploying smart contracts on the Rootstock using Hardhat Ignition.

 While standard [Hardhat guides](/developers/smart-contracts/hardhat/) cover general Rootstock development, this guide specifically showcases how Hardhat Ignition can make deployment more efficient by enabling programmatic and declarative approaches tailored for Rootstock.